 The days of receiving phone calls for appointment reminders continue, but it is equally important for a practice to offer automated email and text message appointment reminders.
 These reminders should also integrate with the EHR and scheduling software, giving patients the ability to confirm or decline an appointment, as well as request rescheduling.

-Earlier this year, legislation required all healthcare organizations to increase price transparency for patients.
+Earlier this year, legislation required all healthcare organisations to increase price transparency for patients.
 The legislation seems burdensome.
-Yet, it is the result of a troubling trend among millennials.
-As explained by Forbes, up to 40 percent of millennials have avoided medical care due to costs, and depending on geographic location, actual avoidance rates may skyrocket to 64 percent among the latest generations.
+Yet, it is the result of a troubling trend among millennial.
+As explained by Forbes, up to 40 percent of millennial have avoided medical care due to costs, and depending on geographic location, actual avoidance rates may skyrocket to 64 percent among the latest generations.
 Thus, pricing transparency and upfront information are critical to meeting patient expectations before they contact your practice or take any further actions.